I'll start this post about Mortlach with explaining the distilling proces in very short terms.

 Now it gets a bit more complicated.
 The low wine receiver contains a mix of the produce of the first still and byproducts from the 2nd still - the spirit still.

 The spirit still is where the new make is produced.
-As the still runs the first vapours that comes out has a high ABV and a content of low volatile components (like methanol).
+As the still runs, the first vapours that comes out has a high ABV and a content of high volatile components (like methanol).
 This is called the foreshot

-As thee the distilling in the spirit still runs toward the ends more high-volatile content will be present.
+As the distilling in the spirit still runs toward the ends more low-volatile content will be present.
 The very late part will contain mainly water and little ethanol.
 This is called the feints.

-The stillman cuts the distilate in 3 parts.
+The stillman cuts the distillate in 3 parts.
 The head/foreshot, the heart and the tail/feints

 The heart is collected in the spirit safe.
 This is what will be your whisky.
 The head and the tail is returned to the low wine receiver.
 Low wine receiver contains a continous mix of distilate from the wash still and heads and feints.